uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/software_development_info.rst

 the upstream repo.
 Pushing to the ``gh-pages`` branch leverages the free publishing available from Github and is a simple way to make the documentation publicly available.
 See the ``publish_github_pages.sh`` for more details.
 Automated publishing (e.g. for each release) is still a work in progress.

+Currently the Sphinx documentation is designed to be published to Github Pagesand the Doxygen documentation is only intended for local use.

 ==================
 Note about images